Library Behavior Policy

 Guidelines

-1. Behaviors or activities that are Illegal and/or threaten the safety and wellbeing any individual in the library are prohibited.
-Examples of behaviors that fall under this category are:
+1. Behaviors or activities that are illegal and or threaten the safety and wellbeing of any individual in the Library are prohibited.
+Examples of behaviors that fall under this category include but are not limited to:

 • Engaging in any activity in violation of federal, state, local, or other applicable law.